Waterproof & Breathability Guide

 Things To Look Out For

 • Seam Taping: Crucial for riding gear, as seams are often stressed during riding activities.
-Look for fully taped seams in jackets .
+Look for fully taped seams in jackets and over trousers.

 • DWR: Durable Water Repellent coating is especially useful for riding gear that faces frequent exposure to water, mud, and horse sweat.

-• Fabric care: Proper care is essential to maintain the waterproofing of your riding gear.
-Follow the manufacturer's instructions, which may include special detergents and periodic re-application of DWR.
+• Fabric care: Proper aftercare is essential to maintain the waterproofing of your riding gear.
+Follow the manufacturer's instructions, which may include special detergents and periodic re-application of DWR ( re-proofing).

 • Flexibility: Ensure the waterproof gear is cut and designed specifically for riding and so allows you a full and unrestricted range of motion as is required in riding, especially in areas like across the shoulders, elbows, and knees.